moranjohn-95/budget-planner/README.md

 As site owner the overall goal is to provide a straightforward and easy to use tool that helps people manage their budgets.
 I want to make sure the app runs correctly and keeps data safe.

 ## User Experience
 The budget planner is designed to be easy to follow and understand.
 When users open the web terminal, they are guided through simple prompts such as signing up, logging in, and adding transactions.
 The system gives clear feedback and colour-coded results.
 So users always know if they are over or under budget.
-It also works well on both desktop and mobile devices to give a smooth experience wherever it�s used.
+It also works well on both desktop and mobile devices to give a smooth experience wherever its used.

 ### Target Audience
 The Budget Planner is suitable for students, professionals, or families who need a to plan n easy way to plan budgets.
 The app is also useful for anyone new to budgeting who prefers a clear and friendly system without over complicated financial features.